Policies & action

 Projects aiming at collecting landfill gas to produce electricity have also been launched.
 In Bangkok for example, the Kamphaeng Saen Landfill was equipped with a landfill gas collection system and is expected to reduce GHG emissions by 78,209 tCO2e/year (UNFCCC, no date).

-Over the last 20 years, Thailand had an average LULUCF sink that was more than 20% of all other emissions.
-Thailand should work toward maintaining this LULUCF sink.
+Thailand recorded a large LULUCF sink in its latest inventory equivalent to around 20% of its emissions.
+Thailand should work toward maintaining this sink.

 Thailand’s terrain is divided between 47% of agricultural land use, 21% of non-agricultural land use and 32% of forest areas (Government of the Kingdom of Thailand, 2020a).
 The country has lost over 2 Mha of forest cover since 2001, despite the nationwide logging ban adopted in January 1989, prompting a new series of laws against deforestation (Global Forest Watch, no date).